Frinkiac: Development history

 Paul Kehrer and Sean Schulte had the idea of a search engine for screenshots of The Simpsons based on quotes from the show for several years.
 The two often communicated using lines from the series while at work and it was very hard for them to find screenshots related to the quotes on Google.
 Development of Frinkiac began around August 2015.
 Most of Frinkiac's code, written with the Go language in a week, determines which screenshot frame is most pertinent to the search term by cutting each scene into 100 buckets of matching size amount.
 The standard color of each bucket is then used to compare it with a frame of the bucket in the previous frame and the image is saved if these two buckets are different enough.
 In addition to parsing episode video files with ffmpeg and cgo, the code also analyzes subtitle files, matching the timecodes of the subtitles and the screenshots.

 After a few weeks with Allie Young creating the user interface, the three people involved in making Frinkiac tested it with their relatives but didn't launch it for public use until February 2, 2016, starting with almost three million screenshots from episodes of the show's first fifteen seasons.
 On May 15, 2016, Frinkiac was updated with the addition of 201,877 screenshots and 21,444 subtitles for episodes from the sixteenth and seventeenth seasons of The Simpsons.
 The GIF loop time limit was also increased to seven seconds, because, as Kehrer joked: "it was derived from my desire to see Grandpa walk in circles at the burlesque house entrance".
 Kehrer also announced some features for the site that were in the works, such as mp4 and WebMs support for GIF files, conversion of subtitles into other languages, the ability to control the font and font size of the text in a meme image, and a showcase of Simpsons screenshots and memes.
 In a February 2016 interview, Kehrer said that he'd liked to include more complex search parameters to find well-known screenshots of scenes that don't have much dialogue.

+In May 2026, there was a major update to the site, adding new improvements to the site, which adds seasons eighteen through thirty-seven to keep the show up to date.